-Jay Allen Bruce…resides in Houston, TX, with wife, Hannah, and sons, Carter and Max…graduated from West Brook High School (Beaumont, TX) in 2005…was a National High School Player of the Year candidate his senior season after batting .538 with 12 home runs, 31 RBI and 13 stolen bases…donated $100,000 to help upgrade the baseball field and stadium at Brian Wilson Field, home to the University of Cincinnati Clermont College's baseball squad…became a charter member of the Taylor Hooton Foundation's advisory board in 2014; the Hooton Foundation is widely acknowledged as the leader in the advocacy against the use of performance and appearance-enhancing drugs by the youth of America…in the aftermath of Hurrican Harvey, assisted in raising more than $350,000 - including a personal donation of $100,000 - for his flood and hurricane-ravaged hometown of Beaumont, TX.
+Jay Allen Bruce… Married, wife's name is Hannah; has two sons, Carter and Max… 2005 graduate of West Brook High School (TX)… Was a National High School Player of the Year candidate his senior season after batting .538 with 12 home runs, 31 RBI and 13 stolen bases… Donated $100,000 to help upgrade the baseball field and stadium at Brian Wilson Field, home to the University of Cincinnati Clermont College's baseball squad… Became a charter member of the Taylor Hooton Foundation's advisory board in 2014; the Hooton Foundation is widely acknowledged as the leader in the advocacy against the use of performance- and appearance enhancing drugs by the youth of America… In the aftermath of Hurricane Harvey in 2017, assisted in raising more than $350,000 - including a personal donation of $100,000 - for his flood- and hurricane-ravaged hometown of Beaumont, TX… Signed by: Brian Wilson.

 The Totals - Hit .223 (71x319) with 31 runs, 18 doubles, 9 home runs and 37 RBI in 94 games with the Mets...DL Stint - On the 10-day disabled list, June 19 (retro to 6/18)-August 24, 2018, with a sore right hip...Walk This Way - Posted a careerbest 11.4% walk rate (41 BB, 361 PA)...Grand Salami Time - Belted two grand slam home runs: April 5 at Washington (Brandon Kintzler) and Sept.
 12 vs. Miami (Ben Meyer)...On the Mend - Appeared in 7 games on a rehab assignment with High-A St. Lucie…hit .360 (9x25) with 3 runs, 1 double, 1 home run, 2 RBI and 2 walks.